 - Who all benefits when your organization benefits?

 - What is the level of responsibility for behaviours in your organization?
-And for the impact, your organization is having on your stakeholders, the world and the planet?
+And what impact your organization has on your stakeholders, the world and the planet?

 - What patterns do you see happening in societies of the world which have relevance to your organization?
 Second, what opportunities can you create?
 What difference can you make?

-- How might you play in the dynamic space between giving shape to your organization and listening in to the shape it wants to take?
+- How might you play in the dynamic space between giving shape to your organization and listening to the form it wants to take?

-- What is your organization telling you right now about the direction it wants to head into in the future?
+- What is your organization telling you about the direction it wants to head into in the future?
 How can you test this out?

-- What experimental intention can you set right now, to notice the meaningful coincidences and patterns relating to this?
+- What experimental intention can you set to notice the meaningful coincidences and patterns relating to this?

 As conscious leaders –

 - How is what you’re creating through your organization adding to the net benefit of humanity?
 In a decade?
 Over half a century?
 In a hundred years?
 A thousand?

 - What are your views on growth?
 How much is sufficient?

 - How much responsibility are you taking for the effects of the end-to-end processes in your supply chain?
 What do you need to speak up about?

 - So what do whole systems healthy look like for your organization?